UPES Integrated LLB Admissions 2026

 Release of the admit card | 15 days before the exam |

-Students must meet the basic qualifications set by the consortium of NLUs before applying for CLAT 2027 UG.
-There is no age limit, which makes the CLAT 2027 examination open to all who fulfil the required criteria.
+Students must meet the basic qualifications set by the Consortium of NLUs before applying for CLAT 2027 UG.
+There is no age limit, which makes the CLAT 2027 exam open to all who fulfil the required CLAT 2027 eligibility criteria.

 Candidate must have passed Class 12 or an equivalent exam with at least 45% marks from a recognised board.
 SC/ST/PwD are required to score at least 40% marks or its equivalent in the qualifying exam.